emilyh12345/grocery_database/README.md

 10. Staff can’t delete purchases after they are entered in the database.
 Create SQL to implement.
 Demonstrate your implementation will prevent staff from deleting purchases.

 11. The product Raisin Bran is no longer being offered by the grocery store and being available for 3 years.
 Identify the SQL to implement.
 12. Use the SQL DESCRIBE operation to display the structure for all tables.
-13. Display the version of MySQL Additional Design Requirements
+13. Display the version
-• Include all SQL commands to create your database and answer the questions including create tables, select, update, insert data, alter column names and alter column types.
-• Normalize your database to third normal form.
-• Output for all questions must include at least one row displayed.
-• Identify and create primary keys for all tables.
-• Create foreign keys to enforce referential integrity.
-• Include the question, SQL command to answer the question and output from the SQL command.
-• Create descriptive column labels for all output.
-For instance, don’t display a column label named count(*)